Osank31/Calci/README.md

 # Calci

-Calci is a web-based application that allows users to draw handwritten complex equations on a canvas, upload the drawing to the server, and receive an AI-generated result that solves the equation within seconds.
+**Calci** is a web-based application that allows users to draw handwritten complex equations on a canvas, upload the drawing to the server, and receive an AI-generated result that solves the equation within seconds.
 The AI processes the image, extracts the equation, and returns the solution on the page.

+## How I Got the Idea

+I was inspired by Apple's new calculator app for the iPad, which uses AI to interpret handwritten equations, offering suggestions and solving them.
+I thought I could replicate something similar on a website.

+## Project Execution

+1. **User Input**: The user draws their equations by hand on the canvas.
+2. **Backend Processing**: When the user clicks the "Calculate" button, the image on the canvas is converted into a Blob and sent to the backend.
+3. **AI Integration**: I used Google's generative AI to interpret the image, extract the equation, and provide the result.
+4. **Result Display**: The AI's response is then displayed in a separate answer box.

+### Limitations

+- Unlike Apple's app, which provides the solution immediately when the user writes the equals sign, I haven't figured out how to implement real-time equation solving yet.
+- The Apple app displays the answer directly next to the question in the same line, whereas I currently show the result in a separate text box.
+I’m not sure how to make the display inline.

+---

 ## Features